arkovia/acts/constitution-act.md

 #### Segment 2: Development stage
 Citizens use this opportunity to discuss, debate, improve and scruitinize proposed changes through the debating platform provided by Arksembly EGI

-To discuss various issues with initiatives, and improve the initiatives through the debating platform.

 #### Segment 3: Published for voting
+- The drafter chooses to publish the legislative draft
 - At this stage, no more changes can be made to the legislation, and voting begins.
 - Voting lasts a minimum of one week.
 - Voting lasts a maximum of 2 months before results are finalised.
 - If the votes approval rating is above `50%+` after one week, it is legally valid.
 - Any further voting between the minimum and maximum dates follows the Anti-flicker system

-#### Segment 2: Anti-flicker system
+#### Segment 4: Anti-flicker system

 The anti-flicker system exists to prevent laws from flickering valid and invalid during voting between the minimum and maximum voting period, which may cause logistical and legal issues.

-To prevent this, laws will have a tolerance point of 5%, split evenly at the center.
+To prevent this, laws will have a tolerance point of `5%`, split evenly at the center.

-Laws that are already approved need to go below to `47.5` before becoming invalid, and laws that are invalid need to go above `52.5` before becoming approved.
+Laws that are already approved need to go below to `47.5%` before becoming invalid, and laws that are invalid need to go above `52.5%` before becoming approved.

 #### Segment 3: Implementation
 a.
 After the legislation is approved, the enforcement of the legislation may begin.
 c.
-If required, EGIs are formed.
+If required, EGIs are formed by the Business EGI.
 b.
-If required, citizens elect any electable EGI positions via STV.
+If required, citizens elect any electable EGI positions using optional Single-Transferable-Voting (instant-run-off) system.

 ## Part 6: Law System
 ### Section 1: Preamble
 Arkovia's form of law & legislation are **Acts**.
-Acts can be drafted by any citizens and when approved by the Arksembly or the Genesis Council, they become legally binding.
+Acts can be drafted by any citizens and when approved by the Arksembly they become legally binding.

 ### Section 2: Hierarchy of Legislation
 #### Segment 1: Introduction